-These calculations imply that foreign demand for U.S. assets is driven by demand for safe holdings that have low yields.
-There has been much attention paid to the provision of "safe assets" to global financial markets, particularly in the form of U.S. dollar-denominated government assets.
+These calculations imply that foreign demand for U.S. assets is impelled by demand for safe holdings that have low yields.
+Recent literature has has highlighted the provision of "safe assets" to global financial markets, particularly in the form of U.S. dollar-denominated government assets.
 However, there seems to be no consensus on the meaning of "safe".
 As Humpty Dumpty is alleged to have said, "When I use a word, it means just what I choose it to mean - nothing more nor less."
 A natural meaning that has been explored prominently is the traditional finance definition of low risk - nominal dollar assets are safe because they provide a good hedge against adverse global developments.
 (See, for example, Gourinchas et al. (2010), Maggiori (2017) and, Farhi and Maggiori (2018).)
-In fact, dollar assets can earn less than the return on riskless assets, because their returns are negatively correlated with the world business cycle.
+It is possible that dollar assets actually earn less than the return on riskless assets, because their returns are negatively correlated with the world business cycle.
 In particular, they provide insurance against major global economic "disasters".